 One of the founders of the Open Floor, Andrea Juhan, speaks to a dance we call "velcro and teflon".
 It is the practice of gaining greater awareness of our physical, emotional, mental, and spiritual fixations (velcro) while learning to move toward greater fluidity (teflon).
 Through this dance, we can expand our emotional intelligence, strengthen our capacity to differentiate between what is ours or another's, and ultimately step out of drama cycles (victim/perpetrator) into sovereignty (creator).
 It doesn't happen overnight, but there are ample opportunities and innumerable ways to move from fixed to fluid.
 Here are a few ways you can explore:

-- Pair your receptivity with choice!
-What might happen if you added a bit of gesture and sound to your mental chatter?
-Or invited breath into an emotion, and danced it through?
-Take a moment to soften your gaze or feel the warmth of the sun on your skin.
-Notice the beauty of a flower, the sound of a great song, the touch of a dear friend.
+Pair your receptivity with choice!
+Explore adding gesture and sound to your mental chatter.
+Breathe into an emotion and make space to move it through.
+Soften your gaze, feel the warmth of the sun on your skin, notice the beauty of a flower, the sound of a great song, the touch of a dear friend.
 Reorient your perspective not in attempt to avoid or dismiss the existence of something, but to practice shifting the 5:1 tendency.

 Give these a try and tell me about it!
 This is how we learn...from and with one another.